7u5h4r/Udacity-Machine-Learning-Nanodegree/capstone/README.md

-# Digit Recognition
+# HandWritten Digit Recognition
-% accuracyHandwritten Digit Recognition using python and Tensorflow
+Handwritten Digit Recognition using python and Tensorflow

 **Check out the blog post [here](http://hanzratech.in/python/handwritten-digit-recognition-using-opencv-sklearn-and-python/) for complete notes on how the code works.**